NWhitener/scrnabench/README.md

 ```
 devtools::install_github("NWhitener/scrnabench")
 ```
 This will install the package.
-To use the pasckage, call the package like any other R package
+To use the package:
 ```
 library(scrnabench)
 ```

 ## Common Issues

-Below are solutions to some of the common issues while using the package.
+Below are some of the solutions to some of the common issues that may appear while using the package.

 ### Vector Memory Exhausted

-This issue may occur when using the workflows if R does not have access to enough memory.
-To fix this execute the following commands.
+This issue may occur when using the workflows that require large amount of memory.
+To fix this issue, execute the following commands:

 ```
 library(usethis)
 usethis::edit_r_environ()
 ```

 This will open the R environment file.
-Add the following command, with your request memory size and restart your R session to increase the memory and complete the workflows
+Add the following command, requesting larger memory (example 100gb) and restart your R session.

 ```
 R_MAX_VSIZE=100Gb